itrummer/CiceroDBoldVersion/README.md

 The application will be running at `localhost:8080` and new tests can be submitted by making a `POST` request to `localhost:8080/test` with the body of the request specifying the data and configuration for the test.

+See the API for submitting tests [on Swagger](https://swaggerhub.com/apis/CiceroDB/CiceroDB/v1)

 ## Demo

 We have prepared a demo built as a web app to allow users to interact with CiceroDB visually.